Your browser doesn't support javascript.

 RESUMEN

-BACKGROUND: Following ileocolic resection (ICR), the clinical importance and prognostic implications of histologic activity on biopsies in Crohn's disease (CD) patients with endoscopic remission are not well defined.
-This study aimed to determine if histologic activity in patients with endoscopic remission is associated with future risk of endoscopic and/or radiologic postoperative recurrence (POR).
-METHODS: In this multicenter retrospective cohort study, adult patients with CD who underwent ICR between 2009-2020 with endoscopic biopsies of ileal mucosa from Rutgeerts' i0 on index colonoscopy were included.
-The composite rate of endoscopic (Rutgeerts' score≥i2b) and radiologic (active inflammation on imaging) recurrence was compared in patients with and without histologic activity using a Kaplan-Meier survival analysis.
-A multivariable Cox proportional hazard regression model including clinically relevant risk factors for POR, postoperative biologic prophylaxis, and histology activity was designed.
+INTRODUCTION: Following ileocolic resection (ICR), the clinical importance and prognostic implications of histologic activity on biopsies in Crohn's disease (CD) patients with endoscopic remission are not well defined.
+The aim of this study was to determine if histologic activity in patients with endoscopic remission is associated with future risk of endoscopic and/or radiologic postoperative recurrence (POR).
+METHODS: In this multicenter retrospective cohort study, adult patients with CD who underwent ICR between 2009 and 2020 with endoscopic biopsies of ileal mucosa from Rutgeerts i0 on index colonoscopy were included.
+The composite rate of endoscopic (Rutgeerts score ≥i2b) and radiologic (active inflammation on imaging) recurrence was compared in patients with and without histologic activity using a Kaplan-Meier survival analysis.
+A multivariable Cox proportional hazard regression model including clinically relevant risk factors of POR, postoperative biologic prophylaxis, and histology activity was designed.
 RESULTS: A total of 113 patients with i0 disease on index colonoscopy after ICR were included.
 Of these, 42% had histologic activity.
-Time to POR was significantly earlier in the histologically active versus normal group (p=0.04).
-After adjusting for clinical risk factors for POR, histologic activity (HR 2.37, 95% CI 1.17-4.79; p=0.02) and active smoking (HR 2.54, 95% CI 1.02-6.33; p=0.05) were independently associated with subsequent composite POR risk.
-CONCLUSIONS: In patients with postoperative CD, histologic activity despite complete endoscopic remission is associated with composite, endoscopic and radiographic, recurrence.
-Further understanding of the role of histologic activity in patients with Rutgeerts' i0 disease may provide a novel target to reduce disease recurrence in this population.
+Time to POR was significantly earlier in the histologically active versus normal group ( P = 0.04).
+After adjusting for clinical risk factors of POR, histologic activity (HR 2.37, 95% CI 1.17-4.79; P = 0.02) and active smoking (HR 2.54, 95% CI 1.02-6.33; P = 0.05) were independently associated with subsequent composite POR risk.
+DISCUSSION: In patients with postoperative CD, histologic activity despite complete endoscopic remission is associated with composite, endoscopic, and radiographic recurrence.
+Further understanding of the role of histologic activity in patients with Rutgeerts i0 disease may provide a novel target to reduce disease recurrence in this population.

 Artículo en Inglés | MEDLINE | ID: mdl-38871152